ES-07/docusaurus-documentation/blog/2022-10-31-sprint-goals/index.md

 ---
-slug: Fourth Spring
+slug: Third Spring
-title: 4th sprint
+title: 3rd sprint
 authors: [mariana]
 tags: [Fourth Week, Goals]
 ---

+# Sprint 3

+**From**: 1/11/2022

+**To**: 13/11/2022

+**Scrum Master:** Mariana Rosa

+**Product Owner:** Ricardo Rodriguez

+**Developers:** Artur Romão, João Farias, João Reis

+## Sprint Planning

-In the fourth sprint we were expecting to complete the following user story:
+In the third sprint we were expecting to complete the following user story from the previous sprint: "As Teresa, I want to be notified when an intrusion occurs in my business, so that I can allow myself to be more comfortable and feel safe about my investment."
+(5 points)

-**Notify business' owner when an intrusion occurs**.
-To complete it, we had to fulfill the following requirements:
+To do so we need to have this Sprint Goals:

-* Finish API Sites Management
+* To  Finish API Sites Management
 * Store Intrusions in DataBase, when **HDM** detects it
 * Intrusion API communicate with Notifications API, through API Gateway
 * Intrusion API asks for video frames to camera API and this module answers through rabbit mq
 * Intrusion API joins the received frames in a video and send it to AWS S3.

-In spite of, not all objectives were achieved, we considered that this was a positive sprint, once we fulfill the most priority ones.
+Story Points Estimated: 5

+## Sprint Review

+This sprint was not one of the bests, multiple reasons why.
+However, the fact that the API Sites Management was pratically done was a great thing and the two API can already comunicate and send video to AWS.

+Story Points Delivered: 0

+## Sprint Retrospective

+ - What went well?
+Important goals reached.

+- What could be improved?
+Better time management.

+- What went badly?
+The team had a lot of other work from other courses.